dalane/access-control/README.md

-# Attribute Based Access Control libary for your Node.js apps
+# Attribute Based Access Control library for your Node.js apps

 This package allows you to start with a basic implementation of Attribute Based Access Control (ABAC) in a node application.
 It is written using TypeScript so